-An extreme cold weather alert has been issued for Wednesday, December 03, 2025.
-Temperatures are expected to drop to -34 overnight, inclusive of wind chill.
+An extreme cold weather alert has been issued for Tuesday, January 20, 2026.
+Temperatures are expected to drop as low as -29 overnight, inclusive of wind chill.
 Exposure to extreme cold temperatures can cause serious and sometimes even life-threatening health problems, such as frostbite and hypothermia.
 Protection from extreme cold conditions includes avoiding wind exposure, dressing in warm layers, and covering exposed skin.
 People requiring emergency shelter can attend the location at 316 Spruce St. S. for assistance.

-The City of Timmins, Environmental Services Department wishes to advise the public of Emergency Watermain Break within the following area: South Porcupine Connaught Hill Area: • Dunn Ave. between Allan St. and Tisdale St. • Tisdale St. between Smith & Station St. Date and Time of Disruption: • December 1, 2025, from 10:00am to 6:00pm Homeowners and businesses within the notification area may experience short-term loss in water & pressure or experience brown or rust-coloured water during the disruption.
+The City of Timmins Environmental Services Department wishes to advise the public of emergency watermain valve replacement which will close the roads within the following area: Timmins North: • Road Closure: Theriault Blvd from Vimy Ave to Airport Rd – Local Traffic will still be able to access the Sportsplex and Schools from Vimy Ave • Road Closure: Jubilee Ave from University St to Westmount Blvd Date & Time of Disruption: • January 26, 2026 – 8:00AM to 8:00PM Homeowners and businesses within the notification area may experience short-term loss in water pressure or experience brown or rust-coloured water during the disruption.
 It is recommended not to drink or wash laundry with the discoloured water.
 While it is not harmful to your health, it can stain laundry.
 Should this occur, it is advised to turn off your tap for 10-20 minutes in order to allow the crew to finish.
 Once the work is completed, turn on the COLD water tap closest to the source (usually your laundry tub tap) and let it run for approximately 15-20 minutes or until the water colour has returned to normal.
+Road Information: Road closure within this area might last longer than the estimated date and time of disruption once the repair is made.
 Environmental Service Department would like to thank residents for their patience and cooperation during this emergency work.

-Notice of Disruption Snow Plowing Event – Friday, November 28, 2025 The City of Timmins Public Works Department would like to advise the public that a city wide snow plowing operation is planned to begin Friday, November 28 at 12:01am. and is anticipated to last all day.
+The City of Timmins Public Works Department would like to advise the public that a city-wide snow plowing operation is planned to begin Tuesday, January 13, 2026 at 9:00pm and is anticipated to last all evening and will continue into the day.
 Crews will be deployed to plow city streets, rural roads, laneways and parking lots across the city.
 We would also like to remind the public that the Winter Parking Ban is in effect.
 Parking on the street is not permitted on any day between the hours of 11:30 pm to 7:30 am, from November 1 through April 30.
 We thank you for your patience and cooperation during this time.
 Public Works Department

 The City of Timmins is proud to announce Take Two Theatre as the latest recipient of the Heart of Gold Award, recognizing more than four decades of dedication to arts, culture, and community.
 For 40 years, Take Two Theatre has inspired creativity through the art of storytelling and live performance.
 Entirely volunteer-run and non-profit, the organization has brought the magic of live theatre to life in Timmins.
 Through hundreds of productions, Take Two Theatre has persevered by finding innovative ways to stay connected and foster a love of theatre among performers, backstage crews, and audiences.
 Their passion for performing arts has had a lasting impact on the community by enriching the City’s cultural life.
 Congratulations to Take Two Theatre on 40 years of creativity, collaboration, and community spirit.
 Recipients of the Heart of Gold Recognition Program are recognized during a regular meeting of council.
 Residents are encouraged to nominate someone they know who has made a positive impact on the community or achieved outstanding accomplishment in the following categories: Volunteer and Community Service Youth Community and Civic Engagement Achievement in Sports Achievement in STEAM (Science, Technology, Engineering, Arts, and Mathematics) For the nomination form and program eligibility, visit:www.timmins.ca/our_services/city_hall/mayor_and_council/heart_of_gold_civic_recognition_program